-Whether your organization undertakes a small or a large project, it’s important to know that a project cannot be performed without a proper and complete plan.
-Systematical and precise planning makes easier to track the performance.
-Project Plan and Project Management Plan refer to two different concepts.
+Project Plan vs Project Management Plan – Whether your organization undertakes a small or a large project, it’s important to know that a project cannot be performed without a proper and complete plan.
+Because every project tells a story regarding its goals, team, deadlines, and deliverables.
+Systematical and precise planning makes easier to track the planned and the actual figures.
+Basically, Project Plan and Project Management Plan refer to two different concepts.
 Although many organizations use both terms as synonymous to each other, the project plan differs in many ways from the project management plan.
 In this article, we will discuss these concepts and their key differences from a project management point of view.

 Definition of the Concepts